rkruk/gmail-dmarc-automation/README.md

 ---

+## Quotas & Limits

+Google Apps Script and related Google services (Gmail, Sheets, Drive) have daily quotas and limits.
+For most users, these are sufficient for typical DMARC report processing, but heavy use or large volumes may hit these limits.
+If a quota is exceeded, the script will pause until the next day.

+**Key quotas (as of May 2025, subject to change):**
+- **Gmail:**
+  - Read/modify: ~1,500 messages/day (consumer), higher for Workspace
+  - Sending emails: 100/day (consumer), 1,500/day (Workspace)
+- **Google Sheets:**
+  - Write cells: 50,000,000 cells/day
+  - Read cells: 100,000,000 cells/day
+  - Calls to SpreadsheetApp: 90 minutes/day
+- **Google Drive:**
+  - Create files: 2100/day
+  - Write operations: 10,000/day
+- **Apps Script total runtime:**
+  - 6 minutes per execution (consumer), 30 minutes (Workspace)
+  - 90 minutes total script runtime per day (consumer), 6 hours (Workspace)

+See the [official quotas documentation](https://developers.google.com/apps-script/guides/services/quotas) for the latest details and Workspace-specific limits.

+**Note:**
+- If you exceed a quota, the script will stop and resume the next day.
+- For most domains, DMARC report volume is well within free quotas.
+- Large organizations or high-volume domains may need a Google Workspace account for higher limits.

+---

 ## Credits

-- Inspired by the need for a truly hands-off, robust DMARC automation tool for Google Workspace users.
+Inspired by the need for a truly hands-off, robust DMARC automation tool for Google Workspace users.

 ---